AavaGames/obsidian-rename-file-to-selection/README.md

 - Use the Commander community plugin to add a command button near your file title for ease of use on mobile.

 ## Install
-Download main.js and manifest.json and add it to a folder called "obsidian-rename-title-to-selection" in your vaults ".obsidian/plugins"
+Download main.js and manifest.json and add it to a folder called "rename-title-to-selection" in your vaults ".obsidian/plugins"

 ### Using BRAT obsidian plugin
 1. Open BRAT and add to beta plugin